2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Mazatlán Carnival monigote

-A few weeks before Carnival starts, giant multi-coloured carnival figurines (called 'Monigotes', i.e. puppets) go up around town on the Malecon and in the Plaza Machado.
-These figurines are based on the theme of the current year's carnival.
+A few weeks before Carnival starts, giant multi-coloured carnival figurines (called 'Monigotes', i.e. puppets) appear on the Malecon and in the Plaza Machado.

 Evening of the Arts

 The Evening of the Arts is a cultural performance that usually features ballet, music, and singing with a orchestra.
-It shows off the fantastic culture of Mazatlan.

-For 2022, the Evening of the Arts will take place on February 19, 2022 at the Angela Peralta Theatre
+For 2024, the Evening of the Arts will take place on February 3, 2024 at the Angela Peralta Theatre

 Carnival Fair